Ship with confidence. Ship with Pallet2Ship®

 Quotes & Pricing

-Sea freight (LCL or FCL) is usually the most economical option, especially for heavy or bulky shipments.
-Use the Instant Quote Tool to compare sea vs air side by side.
+Sea freight (LCL or FCL) is usually the most economical option, especially for heavy or bulky freight.
+Economy air freight may be competitive for smaller consignments.

-Yes, provided your weight, dimensions, and shipment details are accurate.
-Extra charges only apply if under-declared, incorrect, or if there are failed collections/deliveries.
+Yes, provided weight, dimensions, and shipment details are accurate.
+Additional charges only apply if details are under-declared or incorrect.

 Often yes.
-Combining pallets into one shipment or container usually lowers the average cost per pallet.
+Combining several pallets into one shipment usually reduces the average cost per pallet.

 Yes.
-Around major Japanese holidays (New Year, Golden Week, Obon) and global peak seasons, air capacity and sea space can tighten.
-Booking early helps secure better rates and schedules.
+Around major Japanese holidays (New Year, Golden Week, Obon) and global peak seasons, air capacity and sea space can tighten, affecting rates and transit times.
+Booking early helps.

 Packing & Pallet Requirements